helium/HIP/HIP-xxx-Repeal-SP-Hex-Boosting-Rewards.md

 - Current implementation of HIP-84 calls for Network to reward boosted hexes out of the networks PoC bucket.
 However, multiple issues and concerns for this model have risen that makes this detrimental to the core of the network.
   The biggest issue is the unchecked verification of locations for Indoor hotspots within boosted hexes that were released in December of 2023.
 Prior to this, CBRS CPI verification and a consistent GPS lock masked this flaw.
-  While HIP-107/108 could correct this issue, this power and insight into gatekeeping which hotspots are not eligible for receiving MOBILE directly from the network is solely placed in the consistent diligence of the service provider.
+  While the current proposals of "HIP 107: Preventing Gaming Through Verification Fees" and "HIP 108: Mobile Hotspot Suspension Framework" (not yet voted on) could correct this issue, this power and insight into gatekeeping which hotspots are not eligible for receiving MOBILE directly from the network is solely placed in the consistent diligence of the service provider.

 - This HIP solves the problem of needless rewarding for areas that only the service provider deems as high traffic areas, prior to actual service provider footfall data, which is now being solved through HIP-103.
   Through HIP-103 Mobile-Oracle-Hex-Boosting, layers that can be defined, and a future layer of active Service Provider high traffic areas can be applied.